coala/documentation/Users/Install.rst

 Integrating Shell Autocompletion
 --------------------------------

-Coala also provides bindings for tab completion for coala arguments and bear names in bash or zsh.
+You can also use coala for tab completion in bash or zsh.
+This will autocomplete coala arguments and bear names.
 You can set them up `here <http://coala.readthedocs.io/en/stable/Users/Tutorials/Shell_Autocompletion.html>`_.